Bug report #10386

-Bug report #10386

 Did you try to edit this layer with other clients?
 Eg are you able to edit this layer when you load it as a postgis layer in QGIS?

-	#7 Updated by Richard Duivenvoorde about 6 years ago
+#7 Updated by Richard Duivenvoorde over 6 years ago

 To determine if the problem is wfs-t, QGIS, or Geoserver we have to do some cross-checks.